 Okay, you have the expertise, but don't know where to start building your first online course?
-Here is a crash course on building your first course.

 There is no better time to start an online course business than now.
 The global demand for online learning will be worth $457.8 billion by 2026, according to Global Industry experts, and it shows no symptoms of coming down.
 Millions of people are buying online courses to improve their knowledge and skills, both within and without the traditional classroom.

 As a result of this trend, entrepreneurs and subject matter specialists from all across the world have begun to create and sell online courses in order to help others with their knowledge.